edisedis777/PySpark-ML-Features/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.